Sensible Travel Planning

 Phone with Local SIM Card

 To use your phone from overseas on the road for tour business is pretty expensive and you should consider to either swap out your own phone’s SIM card for an European one (works with an unlocked phone) or use a second phone with a local SIM card.
-For more details check out my article about What you should bring on a budget tour in Europe.
+For more details check out the article about What you should bring on a budget tour in Europe.

 In many regions local promoters don’t provide sleeping places for bands.
 Even in regions where accomodation usually is provided, you might need to book a hotel or hostel on a day off.
 You can save a lot of money if you book online in advance.
 On Booking.com, you often find the best prices and in many cases rooms can be cancelled free of charge until one or two days before the booked date.